Ray Parlour: International career

 Overall, he appeared for the U21s on twelve occasions without scoring any goals.
 On 10 February 1998, he played for the B-team in a 1–0 loss to Chile at The Hawthorns.

 He made his senior team debut as a substitute in a UEFA Euro 2000 qualifier against Poland on 27 March 1999; he won ten caps for England altogether, without ever scoring any goals.
-The closest he came to one was in a 2002 FIFA World Cup qualifier against Finland on 11 October 2000, when he 'scored' with a 30-yard strike which hit the crossbar and crossed the goal-line but was incorrectly disallowed by a linesman, the match finishing 0–0.
+The closest he came to one was in a 2002 FIFA World Cup qualifier against Finland on 11 October 2000, when he 'scored' with a spectacular 30-yard strike which hit the crossbar and crossed the goal-line but was incorrectly disallowed by a linesman, the match finishing 0–0.
 He did not feature in any tournament finals, a knee injury forcing him to withdraw from England's squad for Euro 2000.
 His final cap came in a friendly against Italy on 15 November 2000.
 He was called up into the squad several times by new manager Sven-Göran Eriksson in 2001, but was never sent onto the pitch.

+Parlour's lack of England appearances despite his domestic successes (particularly in comparison to some of his contemporaries) was remarked upon.
+Parlour and fellow players attributed this to competition in midfield (David Beckham and later Frank Lampard and Steven Gerrard were usually chosen ahead of Parlour), as well as Parlour's falling out with England manager Glenn Hoddle following Hoddle's usage of a faith healer in the England camp for injured players.